 In the lower grades, below class three, parents will notice that there is more involvement required.
 While the teacher is in charge of providing the content, parents need to provide the opportunity for the content to be consumed and assist the child in being prepared for the lessons.
 This might include helping them prepare their paintings to be sent to the teacher or it may include helping them complete an assignment.
 Parents in these younger grades are also encouraged to help bring some of the content if the desire is to limit screen time.
-Parents can learn the songs and stories and bring them to the children if desired.
-Parents are requested to work on daily reading with their child once the letters have been introduced to aid in the process of practicing their new skill.
+Parents can learn the songs and stories and bring them to the children themselves.
+Parents are requested to work on daily reading with their child once the letters have been introduced to aid in the process of practicing their new skills.

 Please remember that the Zoom connections are part of school.
 What makes Seasons of Seven different from other models is the connection piece.
 The Zooms are intended for connection with the teacher and community with other students.
 Please work to have your children consistently attend these sessions, missing Zoom meetings can equal missing content.

 - Block teaching.
 In Waldorf, we teach by blocks.
 A block is a focused span of time on one subject.
 Within that subject, many things are covered.
 Please be aware that in the lower grades, through class 5, mathematics are also covered in blocks and while there will be some daily mathematics practice, it will not be as focused as it will be during a mathematics block.
 If you have any questions about how this works, feel free to ask your teacher.

 - Technology requirements.
 A strong stable internet connection as well as a working camera and microphone.

 - Google account.
 All students must be logged in to a google account to view class lesson vidoes.
 Gmail is also a great way for students and families to receive teacher emails.